Najoj/stuff/README.md

-# stuff
+# Things that I have made.
-Some small scripts and simpler code that I use.
+Some small scripts and simpler code that I have written.
+Pardon the lack of comments.
+## Short description
+*TODO*